Keyboard shortcuts

 Synopsis

 This tutorial describes how the Candle model assets are used to support text generation inference (TGI) and text embedding inference (TEI) services that are needed for agentic AI.
-In addition, this tutorial also describes how the Candle Tensor class can provide GPU accelerated ETL operations such as sorting, joining, and group aggregation to build powerful tools and complete ETL pipelines that can be integrated with agentic AI.
 A chat model that provides TGI via the command line is provided in the examples.

 Tutorial